Joseph Broussard: Father Le Loutre's War

 During Father Le Loutre's War, after the construction of Fort Beausejour in 1751, Broussard joined Jean-Louis Le Loutre at Beausejour.
 In an effort to stop the emigration of British settlers into Acadia, in 1749 Broussard was involved in one of the first raids on Dartmouth, Nova Scotia which resulted in the deaths of five British settlers.
 The following year, Broussard was in the Battle at Chignecto and then shortly afterward he led sixty Mi'kmaq and Acadians to attack Dartmouth again, in what would be known as the "Dartmouth Massacre" (1751).
 Broussard and the others killed twenty British settlers and took a few as prisoners.
 Cornwallis temporarily abandoned plans to settle Dartmouth.

 In late April 1754, Beausoleil and a large band of Mi'kmaq and Acadians left Chignecto for Lawrencetown.
-They arrived in mid-May and in the night opened fired on the village.
+They arrived in mid-May and in the night opened fire on the village.
 Beausoleil killed and scalped four British settlers and two soldiers.
 By August, as the raids continued, the residents and soldiers were withdrawn to Halifax.

 In the action of 8 June 1755, a naval battle off Cape Race, Newfoundland, on board the French ships Alcide and Lys were found 10,000 scalping knives for Acadians and Indians serving under Chief Jean-Baptiste Cope and Acadian Beausoleil as they continue to fight Father Le Loutre's War.

 Broussard was also active in the fight against Lieutenant Colonel Robert Monckton in the Battle of Beausejour.

-Seven Year's War
+Seven Years' War

 With Le Loutre imprisoned after the Battle of Beausejour, Broussard became the leader of the Acadian resistance to the expulsion of the Acadians (1755–1764), leading assaults against the British on several occasions between 1755 and 1758 as part of the forces of Charles Deschamps de Boishébert et de Raffetot.

 After arming a ship in 1758, Broussard traveled through the upper Bay of Fundy region, where he attacked British settlements.
 His ship was seized in November 1758.
 He was then forced to flee, travelling first to the Miramichi and later imprisoned at Fort Edward in 1762.
 Finally, he was transferred and imprisoned with other Acadians in Halifax, Nova Scotia.